 As part of our British Values curriculum, each class also has its own class agreement, which is agreed by the children and displayed on the wall of the classroom.
 In this way, every child in the school knows the standard of behaviour that we expect in our school.
-If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during 'circle time'.
+If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class during RSHE and reflection time as needed.